connormanning/entwine/doc/entwine-point-tile.md

 The `srs` specification may be an empty object.

 #### ticks
-This value represents the number of ticks in one dimension for the grid size used for the octree.
+This value represents the number of voxels in each spatial dimension defining the grid size used for the octree.
 For example, a `ticks` value of `256` means that the root volume of the octree is the `bounds` cube at a resolution of `256 * 256 * 256`.

 For aerial LiDAR data which tends to be mostly flat in the Z-range, for example, this would loosely correspond to a practical resolution of `256 * 256` points per volume.
 Each subsequent depth bisects this volume, leading to 8 sub-volumes with the same grid size, which corresponds to double the resolution in each dimension.